evkx/evkx.github.io/content/models/volvo/em90/EM90/_index.md

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.
 ### Availability & Pricing

-This model had a world premiere on 12.11.2023, and deliveries is expected to start in March 2025. availability.regions.onlychina
+This model had a world premiere on 12.11.2023, and deliveries is expected to start in March 2025.
+This model is only available in China.